Azure-Samples/ms-identity-javascript-react-tutorial/6-AdvancedScenarios/1-call-api-obo/README.md

 - service: Node.js web API
 ---

-# Authenticate a user with Azure AD using msal.js and call an Azure AD protected Node.js Web Api using on-behalf of flow and handle Conditional Access (CA) challenges
+# Authenticate a user with Azure AD using msal.js and call an Azure AD protected Node.js Web Api using on-behalf of flow

 * [Overview](#overview)
 * [Scenario](#scenario)